CollinRobison/CypressTest/readme.md

 1. run `npm run lint:all`
 1. fix any issues found.

+**Side note:** cypress.env.json in a normal project should be ignored by git since it generally holds passwords.
+However in this project any password I use is public knowledge so it is no issue.

 ## Need to do:
 - add some tests in mobile view
 - get some tags